Chevalley-Monk formulas for bow varieties: Equivariant resolution theorem

 \section{Equivariant resolution theorem}

-In this section, we discuss a version of the equivariant resolution theorem for bow varieties of Botta and Rim\'anyi \cite[Theorem~6.13]{botta2023mirror}.
-This theorem allows to express equivariant multiplicities of stable basis elements of bow varieties in terms of equivariant multiplicities of stable basis elements of cotangent bundles of partial flag varieties.
+In this section, we discuss a version of the equivariant resolution theorem for bow varieties of Botta and Rim\'anyi~\cite[Theorem~6.13]{botta2023mirror}.
+This theorem allows to express localization coefficients of stable basis elements of bow varieties in terms of localization coefficients of stable basis elements of cotangent bundles of partial flag varieties.

 We begin with describing the underlying combinatorics.